 Some individuals with anorexia may also exhibit symptoms of bulimia, using self-induced vomiting and/or abuse of laxatives and diuretics for weight loss in addition to severely restricting food intake.

 Our eating disorder experts have found that prompt, intensive treatment significantly improves the chances of anorexia recovery.
-At The Ranch mental health treatment center, we have a dedicated residence and program for eating disorders with highly trained specialists who help clients begin to heal physically, while also addressing underlying contributors to the disorder like trauma, anxiety, depression, attachment issues, and environmental factors.
-Learn about our Tennessee inpatient eating disorder program for women or call 844-876-7680.
+At The Ranch mental health treatment center, we have a dedicated residence and program for eating disorders with highly trained specialists who help clients begin to heal physically.
+Our team also addresses underlying contributors to the disorder like trauma, anxiety, depression, attachment issues and environmental factors.
+Learn about our inpatient eating disorder program for women or call 866-569-8535.

 Warning Signs of Anorexia Nervosa